-Input 0 Output 0
+Input Output THOUL UULDUL

-5 Management commitment Vision, Mission, Strategy

-8 Measurement, analysis and improvement Human 6 Resources Material 8 Measurement, analysis and improvement
+5 co Management mmitment Vision, Mission, Strategy Measurement, analysis and improvement 6 Human Resources Material 8 Measurement, analysis and improvement 7 Product/Service

-7 Product/Service

-Input 1 (output 0) Output 1
+Input Output

-Once the quality management system is installed, the item number 8measurement, analysis and improvement, is the chapter responsible for all the overcoming of the failures and necessary corrections or improvement opportunities accompanied by the respective action.
+Once the quality management system is installed, the item number 8. measurement, analysis and improvement, is the chapter responsible for all the failures and necessary corrections or improvement opportunities accompanied by the respective action.
 These shall be accomplished in order to guarantee the quality process maintenance.
 This process is permanently audited as to:

-- top management management engagement - resources human and materials necessary for the output - product/service the final output of the organization
+- .top management management engagement - .resources human and materials necessary to get the $\operatorname{product/service}$ - .product/service the final output of the organization

-After auditing the process, this cycle will be closed once again in the beginning of item 8 - measurement, analysis and improvement this time including all the suggestions and corrections of the process.
-This is the continuous dynamics of the quality process - the output of a process is the input of the next one (output of moment 0 is the input of moment 1).
+After auditing the process, this cycle will be closed once again in item 8 measurement, analysis and improvement this time including all the suggestions and corrections of the process.
+This is the continuous dynamics of the quality process, thus being the output of a process the input of the next one.